sotakan/RPi-Incubator/README.md

 # RPi-Incubator
-## I am not responsible for any damage to anything.
-Use these schematics at your own risk!
+## Use these schematics at your own risk!

 Incubator controlled with a RaspberryPi